snowch/hsm-guide/book.md

 presented, with hands on exercises for the reader to install the Simulator and then connect to it from Java, C#, and ruby clients.

+Chapter 2, Theory covers the cryptography basics, different types of cryptographic functions and algorithms.
+That chapter includes the basic information of encryption and message authentication functions used in cryptography.
+TODO finish about Chapter 2

-Chapter 2, HSM Local Master Keys (LMKs) covers in detail the concept of the LMKs.
+Chapter 3, HSM Local Master Keys (LMKs) covers in detail the concept of the LMKs.
 The knowledge gained in this chapter is fundamental to your understanding of the Thales HSM.
 Almost all other chapters depend on you understanding the material covered in this chapter.
 This chapter concludes with exercise with the Thales Simulator to help instill the concepts of LMKs.

-Chapter 3, Key Concepts describes general key concepts that you need to know in addition to the material covered in the previous chapter about LMKs.
+Chapter 4, Key Concepts describes general key concepts that you need to know in addition to the material covered in the previous chapter about LMKs.
 The knowledge in this chapter is of vital importance when interacting with the Thales HSM.
 Exercises are provided with the Thales Simulator to put the concepts learnt in this chapter into practise.

-Chapter 4, Secure Key Exchange two sites that are secured with HSMs need to have a set of keys that are shared between the HSMs.
+Chapter 5, Secure Key Exchange two sites that are secured with HSMs need to have a set of keys that are shared between the HSMs.
 This chapter describes how keys are created and shared.
 Exercises are given to setup two demo sites with the Thales Simulator and generate and share keys between the demo sites.

-Chapter 5, Dynamic Key Exchange
+Chapter 6, Dynamic Key Exchange

 TODO describe other chapters